All the train strike dates in October - and which passengers will be affected

 Yes.
 International trains from London to Paris, Brussels and Amsterdam run on High Speed 1, the link from St Pancras International to the Channel Tunnel, which will be affected by the walk-out of Network Rail signallers belonging to the RMT union.

-On 1 and 8 October, trains will not run early in the morning or through the evening.
+On 8 October, trains will not run early in the morning or through the evening.

 Why are RMT members striking?